-Irish Mythology: The Legend of The Sluagh, The Unforgiven Dead: A Tale of Ghostly Spirits and Haunting Evil
+The Legend of The Sluagh: Irish Myths of Ghostly Spirits, Deadly Souls and Haunting Evil

 The Slaugh Are Coming: Run For Your Life And For Your Soul

 The Sluagh: A well known name among the old lands of Celtic Ireland and Celtic Scotland.
 A name that brought terror into the hearts of dying souls as they lay on their deathbed.
 Praying that all the doors and windows were tightly bound against the fierce and dreaded Sluagh.
 Praying that their death would come swiftly; that their frail soul might escape the evil clutches of The Unforgiven Dead.

 Stories of The Sluagh and exactly who or what they really were, date back to thousands of years ago.
 Stories handed down from father to son, from mother to daughter.
 Tales differ slightly, but the core of the story is spine chilling.
 After reading this tale, a shadow will never be just a shadow ever again...

 Long ago in a time when witches and demons were rampant.
 Fairies and Druids dwelled among the living.
 Magic and potions were the practiced medicines of the people.
 The Gods were feared and death was but another life.
 A time when the world was new.
 Everything and anything was possible.

 Tales of The Sluagh, describe them as the souls of the dead.
 Souls of the darkest sinners.
 Souls so evil that not even hell would burn them.
 The eternal flame of the underworld spat their rotten souls from it's amber tongue.
 Souls so black from mortal sin that the earth rejected their very presence.
 The evil souls were destined to soar through the air, a flock of mangled birds together for eternity.
 Never to set a foot nor a claw upon the ground.